Find Affordable College Courses

 Fairfield, CT

-You’ll join some of the best and brightest minds around you if you attend Fairfield University.
-The school came in at #2 on this year’s Best Value Communication & Media Studies Master’s Degree Schools in the New England Region list.
+You’ll be in good company if you decide to attend Fairfield University.
+It ranked #2 on our 2023 Best Value Communication & Media Studies Master’s Degree Schools in the New England Region list.
 Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit college with a moderately-sized student population.

-Fairfield U also claimed a spot on our Best Communication & Media Studies Master’s Degree Schools in the New England Region list.
-It’s in the top 10% of all schools in this category.
+In addition to its great value ranking, Fairfield U is in the top 10% of all schools on our Best Communication & Media Studies Master’s Degree Schools in the New England Region list.

 Full Communication & Media Studies at Fairfield University Report